andreealalaaaa/ATAD/README.md

    Calls birthdayCakeCandles with the candle heights and stores the result.
    The result is written to a file using the OUTPUT_PATH environment variable.

-10. Time Conversion problem - Easy - 0.5 points
+10. Time Conversion problem - Easy - 0.5 points - timeConversion.rs
     https://www.hackerrank.com/challenges/time-conversion/problem?isFullScreen=true
     timeConversion Function:
     Extracts the last two characters of the string to determine whether it’s AM or PM.